The first iteration of Open Banking in Australia – a limited pilot involving the four majors – went live on 1 July 2019.

 - • Delivering bespoke research on a specific Open Banking-related area of interest.

-- • Designing an institution-specific technical assistance programme on Open Banking.
+- • Designing an ADI-specific technical assistance programme on Open Banking.

-- • Managing and executing, on the institution’s behalf, a project on Open Banking.
+- • Managing and executing, on an ADI’s behalf, a project on Open Banking.

 - • Conducting due diligence on prospective FinTech partners.